copernicus-mogley/zkav.club/opportunities/archivist/README.md

 * You make good judgment calls and improve systems over time.

 * You write clearly and treat credits, consent, and context as real obligations.

-**Tools we like (not required)**

-Text-first workflows, spreadsheets, and simple publishing/index approaches.

 ---